UniCourt/Search-Workshop1/docs/docker/docker_commands.md

 ```

 ### 3. Run docker image
-The `docker run` command is the command used to launch Docker containers.
+The `docker run` command is used to launch Docker containers.

-When an operator executes `docker run`, the container process that runs is isolated in that it has its own file system,
-its own networking, and its own isolated process tree separate from the host.
+When an operator executes `docker run`, the container process that runs is isolated in that it has its own file system, networking, and its own isolated process tree separate from the host.
 <br>
 Command:
 ```